GOP’s Tax Bill Would Be Worse for Puerto Rico’s Economy Than Hurricane Maria

 Earlier this month, Puerto Rico Gov. Ricardo Roselló asked Congress for $94 billion in reconstruction funds.
 Apparently the request fell on deaf ears.

-House Majority Leader Paul Ryan and Puerto Rico’s non-voting congressional Rep. Jenniffer González released a joint statment saying they would “make improvements to our tax reform legislation as it relates to Puerto Rico when we go to conference.”
+House Speaker Paul Ryan and Puerto Rico’s non-voting congressional Rep. Jenniffer González released a joint statement saying they would “make improvements to our tax reform legislation as it relates to Puerto Rico when we go to conference.”

 Puerto Ricans aren’t holding their breath.
 In just the two months since Maria, a flood of people have made the choice to move to the mainland.
 More than 168,000 people have arrived in Florida since the hurricane and an additional 100,000 have flights booked in December, The New York Times reports.
 Whether it is temporary or permanent migration remains to be seen.